vtian72/portfolio/README.md

 Some constraints that we needed to account for:

-- each order needs to be assigned to a warehouse
-- each order needs to be assigned to a freight assignment
+- each order needs to be assigned to a warehouse and freight
 - each warehouse has a daily order capacity
 - each product can be stored in some warehouses only
 - some warehouses can only service certain customers